 In July 2007, a dissolved former Canadian subsidiary of the Company, CADx Medical Systems Inc. ("CADx Medical"), received a tax re-assessment of approximately \$6,800,000 from the Canada Revenue Agency ("CRA") resulting from CRA's audit of CADx Medical's Canadian federal tax return for the year ended December 31, 2002.
 In February 2010, the CRA reviewed the matter and reduced the tax re-assessment to approximately \$703,000, excluding interest and penalties.
 The CRA has the right to pursue the matter until July 2017.
-The Company believes that it is not liable for the re-assessment against CADx Medical and would continue to defend this position, and no accrual was recorded as of December 31, 2013.
+The Company believes that it is not liable for the re-assessment against CADx Medical and continues to defend this position.
+As the Company believes that a probability of a loss is remote, no accrual was recorded as of December 31, 2014.